Sruthilayalu: Plot

-The film revolves around the role of Naidu, a Carnatic musician and elder son Narayana Murthy who starts getting recognized in the world because of the music learned from Naidu and leaves everyone to fall into the worldly pleasures, forgetting his base roots.
-It is now the duty of Sita, the daughter-in-law of Naidu to bring these souls on track.
+The film revolves around Naidu, a Carnatic musician and his elder son Narayana Murthy, who starts getting recognized because of the music learnt from his father.
+Narayana Murthy leaves his family and falls prey to bad habits, forgetting his roots.
+It is now the duty of Sita, the daughter-in-law of Naidu to bring these men back on track.

 The film starts with Mr. Naidu, a great fan of music and traditional Indian fine arts.
-He wants his only son to become a great musician, but unfortunately he loses his son in a car accident.
+He wants his only son to become a great musician, but he loses his son in a car accident.

 Then he adopts three orphaned street children and teaches them Carnatic music so they can make his dream of building and starting an academy of fine arts come true.
-Sita is also a fan of music and loves Mr. Narayana.
-Naidu agrees for them to get married and Shankar, the second son marries a rich girl.
+Sita is also a fan of music and falls in love with Narayana.
+Naidu agrees for them to get married while Shankar, the second son marries a rich girl.

-Naidu sends the three sons to city to earn sufficient money to start the construction of a Music academy named Sangeetha Bharathi.
+Naidu sends his three sons to the city to earn sufficient money to start the construction of a Music academy named Sangeetha Bharathi.
 But all three forget the cause they come for once they get popularity in city and they get addicted to bad habits.
-They disrespect his father once and Narayana Murthy even tries to hit his pregnant wife.
+They disrespect their father once and Narayana Murthy even tries to hit his pregnant wife.
 All this makes Mr. Naidu send the three sons away from home.
 Then Sita, the daughter-in-law takes the onus to make Mr. Naidu's dream come true.
 She makes her son Srinivas a great musician and dancer.
 After a long time, she returns to the city where her husband lives.
 There she gets Narayana Murthy to take interest in their son's talents without revealing herself to Narayana Murthy or his brother.

-Narayana, who doesn't know his son, appreciates his talents well and accepts to teach him music.
+Narayana, who does not know his son, appreciates his talents well and accepts to teach him music.
 Sita makes the other two sons of Mr. Naidu also to concentrate on music through her son.
 She teaches them a lesson and they come to the realize what they did wrong.